 “David and Goliath?
 Small Developing Countries, Large Emerging Markets and South-South Trade Agreements,” with Nita Rudra.
 2019.
 International Studies Quarterly 63(3).
-Article.
+See the related Monkey Cage article.

 “Does Cheating Pay?
 The Effect of Electoral Misconduct on Party Systems” with Nasos Roussias.
 2012.
 Comparative Political Studies 45(5).
 Article.